AustralianSynchrotron/flask-epics-demo/README.rst

                               })

-8. Instead of returning the string ``'Hello World!'`` let's make the route return the model of the detector:
+8. Instead of returning the string ``'Hello World!'`` let's make the route return the model name of the detector:

    .. code-block:: python